 D.16 Within Winchester, the statistical neighbourhood (MSOA) that had the largest workday population was Winchester Central and South.
 8,477 people travelled here for work from other areas.
 In addition, 777 people travelled within Winchester Central and South, and 2,819 people worked from home or had no fixed place of work.
 The largest movement of people to Winchester Central and South for work was 538 people from Winchester East, followed by Winchester Stanmore (478 people) and Winchester West (460 people).
-The largest movement of people to Winchester East, followed by Winchester Central and South was 177 people to Winchester East, followed by Winchester Central and South was 177 people to Winchester East, followed by Winchester West (105 people) and Shirley Warren (97 people).
+The largest movement of people out of Winchester Central and South was 177 people to Winchester East, followed by Winchester West (105 people) and Shirley Warren (97 people).